pujas13/real-time-dashboard/README.md

 	npm install --save mongo-oplog-watch
 	npm install --save nodemon

-In case mongodb is use, will have to create these two databases :-
+In case mongodb is used, will have to create these two databases :-

 	mongod --port 27017 --dbpath C:\Temp\data\rs1 --replSet rs